gvwilson/sensibleadventures/princess-bear/middle.md

 One moment Prince Thokmay was calf-deep in snow.
 The next, he was standing on the road with the rope in his hands.
 He blinked, then whirled around.
-The tied-together ropes stretched no more than ten yards to the saddle bag, which sat dumbly on the dry, stony ground.
-The wood the prince had collected was tumbled together a few yards from the bag.
+The tied-together ropes stretched no more than ten strides to the saddle bag, which sat dumbly on the dry, stony ground.
+The wood the prince had collected lay in a tumble next to the bag.

-"But I---but it was snowing!" the prince mumbled.
+"But I---it was s-s-snowing!" the prince chattered.

-"I know," the sergeant said.
+"I know, Your Highness," the sergeant said.
 "You're covered in it.
-And your hands!
-Your Highness, you're freezing!
-I'll get the fire---"
+And your hands---you're freezing!
+I'll get the fire started again."

-"N-N-No!" the prince chattered.
+"No!"
+Thokmay clenched his teeth for a moment in a vain attempt to get them under control.
 "Th-that's what st-st-started it, I think.
 The l-l-land was ang-ang-angry about th-the f-fire."

-"Well, it didn't react here, Your Highness," the sergeant said firmly.
-"And we have to get you warmed up.
-Sit down here."
+"Well, it didn't do anything along by here, Your Highness," the sergeant said firmly.
+"And we have to get you warmed up."

-It only took Sergeant Gyalpa a few heartbeats to coax a small spark to life in a pile of tinder, and another few moments to get it to catch on a small branch.
-The prince watched miserably as the fire slowly spread through wood, which was still smoldering from the fire the sergeant had doused.
+It only took Sergeant Gyalpa a few heartbeats to coax a small spark to life in a second pinch of fireseed, and another few moments to get it to catch on a small branch.
+The prince wrapped his arms around his body as the fire took hold once again.
 Feeling slowly returned to his fingers and toes, and what they mostly felt was painful.

 He sniffled and wiped his nose.
 "I couldn't see anything," he said.
 "I mean, out there."

 "I couldn't either, Your Highness" the sergeant said.
 "You were just stumbling around, it looked like."
 He frowned.
-"I wonder...
-Sergeant Ranneda said once that there were safe roads in the Blight.
-The Pilots built them so that they could cart stuff in to Fast Lake to dump it.
-Maybe this is what's left of one of those."
+"Sergeant Ranneda told us once that there are safe roads in the Blight.
+The Pilots built them so they could cart stuff in along to Fast Lake.
+Maybe this was one of them."

-"S-so are we headed in toward the lake, or out?" the prince asked.
-His voice cracked again.
+"B-best we stay on it, then," the prince said, his voice cracking.

-The sergeant shook his head.
-"I don't know, Your Highness.
-Direction doesn't mean a lot in here."
-He looked up at the starless sky.
-"I just wonder what's going to be waiting for us when we get out.
-Muddh must know he can't hold Apple Bridge for long, not even with a dozen tornadoes.
-He must be planning something, but what?"
+The sergeant nodded.
+"Best we do, Your Highness."
+He looked up at the dull gray sky.
+"I just wonder what's going to be waiting for us when we get out."